Defensive Driver Courses & How They Help You Save On Car Insurance

 • Driver's license information

-Processing times vary by insurer, taking 2-4 weeks for the discount to appear on your policy.
+Processing times vary by insurer.
+The discount will appear on your policy in two to four weeks.
 Contact your agent if you don't see the discount applied within 30 days.

 insurance2 icon